ibm-cloud-docs/cis/cis-cli-plugin.md

          - `content_type` : The content type of a custom response.
 Valid response types are :`text/html`, `text/plain`, `application/json`, `text/xml`.
          - `content` : The response body.
       - `description` : Briefly describes the rule.
-      - `enabled` : Indicates if the rule is active.
-When disabled, matched requests don't appear in firewall requests.
+      - `enabled` : Indicates whether the rule is active or not.
+When this field is disabled, matched requests don't appear in firewall requests.
       - `logging` : Log requests matching the skip rule.
 This field is only available for 'skip' action.

    Sample JSON data: